astravant/digital-garden-jekyll/_notes/daily-notes.md

 > Your dream dies tomorrow.
 - The planet has existed for 13.8 billion years.
 We have the opportunity to change what life has been like forever.
 The greatest change since the beginning of mankind.
 Creating something that has not existed in billions of years.
 - Focus on something bigger.
 Focus on changing the universe forever.
 All of humanity as we know it.
-Make a better Google.
+- Make a better Google.
 Everything is searchable.
 Education content.
 Email.
 Articles.
 Everything on one platform.
 Social media.

 # April 5, 2019

 ## Scaling Ideas
-- Everything around us was once an idea in someone's head, but they're not the one who carries it out once the idea gets going.
+- Everything around us was once an idea in someone's head, but they're not the one who carry it out once the idea gets going.
 - An idea, once implemented, takes on a life of its own.
 - This is why it is so important to share your ideas with the world.
 Because of what happens once they are out in the world.